-By Natasja Bolton, Acquirer Support Manager
+By Natasja Bolton, Senior Acquirer Support QSA

 Mobile Payments, a broad term covering consumer and merchant-initiated mobile payment methods, have been gaining acceptance in the market place; however, have these methods achieved broad acceptance with consumers and businesses alike?